-If the PowerSync® Automatic Paralleling Module (APM) is used with two 20 kW generator sets, additional faults and events related to the paralleling system may be displayed on the controller and/or in OnCue Plus.
+If the PowerSync® Automatic Paralleling Module (APM) is used with two 14 kw or two 20 kW generator sets, additional faults and events related to the paralleling system may be displayed on the controller and/or in OnCue Plus.
 This section lists those faults and events.
 See the installation instructions provided with the APM for additional paralleling information.

-Note: Contact an authorized distributor or dealer for paralleling system installation, startup, troubleshooting, or service.
+Note:Contact an authorized dealer for paralleling system installation, startup, troubleshooting, or service.